 Strawberries hold a special place in my heart.
-I grew up in a religion that required that we keep at least a one-year supply of food.
-To meet this requirement, mot families had large kitchen gardens (much of the extra produce was canned or frozen or dried by mothers and grandmothers, then put away in storage closets and extra freezers.)
+I grew up in a religion that required us to keep at least a year’s supply of food.
+To meet this requirement, most families had large kitchen gardens (much of the extra produce was canned or frozen or dried by mothers and grandmothers, then put away in storage closets and extra freezers.)
 We were no different.
 And as it was in many of the families we worshipped with, it was the oldest child’s job to tend the garden.
 That’s where strawberries come in.
 We grew them and I tended them, giving me a deep appreciation of this wonderful fruit.

 Strawberries are delicious.
 In fact, they are one of the few fruits that most all humans enjoy—even the pickiest adult and child eaters will eat strawberries!
 Which is a very good thing because strawberries are a nutrition powerhouse.
 A one-cup serving (which is about 8 largish berries), provides 113% of your daily allowance for vitamin C and 28% of manganese, and 11.5% of fiber, with only 46 calories.

 These beautiful berries are also loaded with phytonutrients—including anthocyanins, ellagitannins, flavonols, terpenoids, and phenolic acids—that act as powerful antioxidants and anti-inflammatory nutrients to help protect and heal from a very wide range of illnesses, including cancer, cardiovascular disease, autoimmune disorders, thyroid disorders, digestive disorders and so many more.
 One large-scale study found that consuming a one-cup serving of strawberries 3 or more times a week was a powerful way to protect yourself from any inflammatory-causing disease (which includes, basically, most diseases).